-Estimates of the satiation parameters are furnished in Table 2b.
-These correspond to the estimated values of $\alpha_k$ in Equation 1.
-The t-statistics of the $\alpha_k$ parameters are computed for the null hypothesis that $\alpha_k = 1$ , which corresponds to a situation where there are no satiation effects ( $\alpha_k$ values close to 1 indicate low satiation, while $\alpha_k$ values farther away from 1 indicate high satiation effects).
+Estimates of the satiation parameters are furnished in Table 3b.
+These correspond to the estimated values of α_k in Equation 1.
+The t-statistics of the α_k parameters are computed for the null hypothesis that $\alpha_k = 1$, which corresponds to a situation where there are no satiation effects (α_k values close to 1 indicate low satiation effects or high participation durations, while α_k values farther away from 1 indicate high satiation effects or low participation durations).
 In general, the results reject the null hypothesis of the absence of satiation effects in physical recreational activity participation.
-The highest satiation level is associated with outdoor physical recreation activities engaged with friends in the afternoon and evening periods of the weekend.
-Activities of this category tend to have a lower average duration of participation relative to other categories.
-On the other hand, the lowest satiation level is associated with outdoor physical recreation activities undertaken with friends in the morning time periods of the weekend.
-It is possible that people enjoy participating in physical recreation activities with friends on weekends, and participating in such activities in the morning provides the ability to spend longer periods of time engaging in the joint activity.
+The lowest participation durations tend to be associated with outdoor physical recreation activities engaged with friends in the afternoon and evening periods of the weekend.
+On the other hand, the highest duration level is associated with outdoor physical recreation activities undertaken with friends in the morning time periods of the weekend.
+It is possible that people enjoy participating in physical recreation activities with friends on weekends, and participating in such activity.
 In the afternoon and evening, on the other hand, individuals are likely to be time-constrained as they need to return home and take care of household obligations (resulting in the high satiation level for afternoon/evening activities).

-Lower satiation levels are also found to be associated with activities undertaken at indoor recreational centers (club) alone, with friends, or with mixed company.
-Most of these satiation effects are not significantly different from one.
-On the other hand, higher satiation levels are seen for club activities undertaken only with family at all periods of the day on both weekdays and weekend days.
-It is likely once again that household participation effects place greater satiation effects on activities undertaken only with family members.
-This can be interpreted in two ways.
+High participation durations are also found to be associated with activities undertaken at indoor recreational centers (club) alone, with friends, or with mixed company.
+On the other hand, lower duration levels are observed for club activities undertaken only with family at all periods of the day on both weekdays and weekend days.
+This latter effect can be interpreted in two ways.
 First, the presence of household constraints and obligations may make it burdensome (add disutility) to engage for long periods of time in an activity, thus introducing higher satiation effects.
 On the other hand, however, it is also possible that household members have other activities that they would like to undertake as a family, thus decreasing the utility associated with participating in any one single "club" activity for a long period of time.
 Family members may wish to return home, watch television and have a meal together, play outdoors in the park, and so on.
 Indeed, it is found that activities undertaken only with family members outdoors have little to no satiation effects (value of effect not significantly different from unity).
-In general, it is found that individuals show lower satiation effects when participating in activities (outdoors or at "club") only with friends (at all times of the day) on weekdays.
+In general, it is found that individuals show higher participation durations when participating in activities (outdoors or at "club") only with friends (at all times of the day) on weekdays.
 These individuals may not have household and family obligations/constraints and would rather engage in activities with friends than be alone at home, thus contributing to this trend.
 Overall, it is found that satiation levels vary by activity category, with a majority of the categories showing significant satiation effects.
 This finding clearly supports the use of the MDCEV model structure that incorporates satiation effects in modeling time allocation to multiple activity categories.